 Every programme at the Faculty of Humanities has its own entry requirements, application procedure and deadlines.
 Please be sure to carefully follow the steps below.

 If you are interested in a scholarship, you need to apply for both the Master's programme and the scholarship before 15 January.
-Learn more about scholarships in the Humanities on the website of the Graduate School of Humanities.
+Learn more at:

 The dual Master's programme in Museum Studies is open for application to students with a Bachelor’s degree from the UvA or an equivalent, recognised degree from another university, in:

 It is not possible to apply to this programme with a degree from a Dutch University of Applied Sciences (hbo).
 We do not offer a preparatory programme (schakelprogramma) for this MA.

 New Master's students should be able to speak, read, write and understand English at an advanced academic level.
 Please check carefully whether you already meet the English language requirements or whether you need to arrange to take an official English language test.
 See the English language requirements on the Graduate School of Humanities website.

 The admission process for the Master's in Museum Studies is competitive with a merit-based selection of candidates.
 In addition to the application documents that have to be submitted for all Humanities Master’s programmes, you are expected to submit a critical review.
 During a personal interview (in-person or via Skype), the selection committee will discuss this review.
 For more info, see step 4 below.